Bet you never buy caramel sauce again.

 - 1 tablespoon fleur de sel (or any other flaky sea salt)

-- As soon as the caramel reaches the desired amber color or 350 degrees, add the butter all at once.
+- As soon as the caramel reaches the desired amber color, add the butter all at once.
 Be careful, as the caramel will bubble up when the butter is added.
 Stir the butter into the caramel until it is completely melted.

 - Remove the pan from the heat and slowly pour the cream into the caramel.
 Again, be careful because the mixture will once again bubble up ferociously.
 Stir until all of the cream has been incorporated and you have a smooth sauce.
 Add the fleur de sel and mix to incorporate.